markmead/alpinejs-head/README.md

 # Alpine JS Head

-Manage the HTML head with Alpine JS 🗿
+Manage the HTML head with JSON and Alpine JS directives 🗿

 ## Install